-As at 31 December 2022, all of the Group's investment properties were grouped in Level 2 of fair value hierarchy (2021: Level 2) (note 29).
+As at 31 December 2023, all of the Group's investment properties were grouped in Level 2 and 3 of fair value hierarchy (2022: Level 2).

-2022 AED '000 2021 AED '000 Fair value hierarchy Valuation technique(s) and key input(s) Significant Unobservable input(s) and its relationship to fair value Sensitivity Residential property located at Al Rawdhat 183,550 183,684 Level 2 Income capitalisation approach Capitalisation rate, taking into account the capitalisation of rental income potential, nature of the property, and prevailing market condition, of 6.75% (2021: 7%).
+2023 AED '000 2022 AED '000 Fair value hierarchy Valuation technique(s) and key input(s) Significant Unobservable input(s) and its relationship to fair value Sensitivity Residential property located at Al Rawdhat 183,737 183,684 Level 3 Income approach Discount rate, taking into account the discounting of rental income potential, nature of the property, and prevailing market condition, of 8 % rate (2022: capitalisation rate of 6.75%).
 A slight increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
-Residential property located at Al Satwa 101,899 101,899 Level 2 Income capitalisation approach Capitalisation rate, taking into account the capitalisation of rental income potential, nature of the property, and prevailing market condition, of 7% (2021: 6%).
+Residential property located at Al Satwa 101,899 101,899 Level 3 Income approach Discount rate, taking into account the discounting of rental income potential, nature of the property, and prevailing market condition, of 8 % (2022: capitalisation rate of 7%).
 A slight increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
-Residential property located at Al Muneera 42,905 51,857 Level 2 Market approach Unit sales price per Sq.
-F A slight increase in the per square foot rate used would result in a significant increase in fair value, and vice versa.
+Residential property located at Al Muneera 51,857 51,857 Level 3 Income approach Discount rate, taking into account the discounting of rental income potential, nature of the property, and prevailing market condition, of 8 % (2022 : Unit sales price per Sq.
+F) A slight increase in the capitalisation rate used would result in a significant decrease in fair value, and vice versa.
 Land located at Khalifa City 45,000 45,000 Level 2 Market approach Unit sales price per Sq.
 F A slight increase in the per square foot rate used would result in a significant increase in fair value, and vice versa.
-Residential property located at Zayed City 2,874 2,874 Level 2 Market approach Unit sales price per Sq.
+Residential property located at Zayed City 3,117 2,874 Level 2 Market approach Unit sales price per Sq.
 F A slight increase in the per square foot rate used would result in a significant increase in fair value, and vice versa.

-Notes to the consolidated financial statements for the year ended 31 December 2022 (continued)
+Notes to the consolidated financial statements for the year ended 31 December 2023 (continued)